AlketaZekaj/todo-app-stack/README.md

 ### Exercise3.04

-For this exercise I modified the main.yaml file:

-And then tested it

 In this exercise, I improved the CI/CD deployment pipeline to support branch-based environments.
 The main branch deploys into todo-project namespace.
 Any other branch creates and deploys into todo-project-branch-name namespace automatically.